goophile/nano-playbook/docs/a1-account.md

 Both seeds should be kept in secret and never sent to others.

 The Raiblocks seed is the string you get when clicking `Backup wallet seed` in the wallet.
 It's a 64-characters hex string, and contains 32 bytes of binary data.
 It's randomly generated when you first open your wallet software.
+You can also generate it with some other random number generator.

 The ED25519 seed is generated from the RaiBlocks seed.
 In the ed25519 workflow, different implementations may use different parts as the private key.
 To avoid confusion, let's use the terms `ed25519 seed`, `signing key`, and `private key` to refer the same thing.
 And `verifying key` and `public key` are also the same thing.